Bjarni Tryggvason: CSA career

-Tryggvason was one of the six Canadian astronauts selected in December 1983, and was the first Icelandic astronaut.
+Tryggvason was one of the six Canadian astronauts selected in December 1983, and was the first Canadian astronaut born in Iceland.
 He was back-up Payload Specialist to Steven MacLean for the CANEX-2 set of experiments which flew on Mission STS-52, October 22 to November 1, 1992.
 He was the Project Engineer for the design of the SVS target spacecraft which was deployed during that mission.

 He was the principal investigator in the development of the Large Motion Isolation Mount, which has flown numerous times on the NASA Boeing KC-135 and DC-9 aircraft, for the Microgravity vibration Isolation Mount (MIM), which operated on the Russian Mir space station from April 1996 until January 1998, and for the MIM-2, which flew on STS-85 in August 1997.
 The MIM was used on the Mir to support several Canadian and US experiments in material science and fluid physics.

 Tryggvason served as a payload specialist on STS-85 (August 7–19, 1997), a 12-day mission to study changes in the Earth's atmosphere.
 During the flight, his primary role was testing MIM-2 and performing fluid dynamics experiments designed to examine sensitivity to spacecraft vibrations.
 This work was directed at developing better understanding of the need for systems such as the MIM on the International Space Station (ISS) and on the effect of vibrations on the many experiments to be performed on the ISS.
 The mission was accomplished in 189 Earth orbits, traveling 4.7 million miles in 284 hours and 28 minutes.

 In August 1998, Tryggvason became part of NASA Astronaut Group 17.
 Training consisted of two years of physical and academic training relating to future missions.
 The class was the first group of astronauts to be trained as both mission specialist for the Space Shuttle and as potential crewmembers for the ISS.
 He was initially assigned as a Shuttle Avionics Integration Laboratory (SAIL) crew representative.
 SAIL is used to test, check out, and verify Shuttle flight software prior to use.
 He also supported integrated simulations on the ISS Training Facility.
 This facility is used for ISS crew training as well as in support of training the ISS Mission Control team.

 Post-CSA career

 Tryggvason retired from the Canadian Space Agency in June 2008.
 He returned to teaching at the University of Western Ontario.
 He also taught at the International Test Pilots School in London, Ontario, and continued to serve as a test pilot.

 On February 22, 2009, Tryggvason piloted a replica of Alexander Graham Bell's Silver Dart, from the ice on Baddeck Bay, Cape Breton Island, Nova Scotia.
 The flight commemorated the centennial of the first flight in Canada and the British Empire.
-Due to poor weather conditions expected on February 23, 2009, the flight occurred one day before the actual centenary of the original Silver Dart's flight.
+Due to poor weather conditions expected on the next day, the flight occurred one day before the actual centenary of the original Silver Dart's flight.